 The Master of Science in Engineering (M.S.E.) in Applied Mathematics and Statistics ordinarily requires a minimum of two semesters of registration as a full-time resident graduate student.
 To obtain departmental certification for the master’s degree the student must:

-1. Complete satisfactorily at least 8 one-semester courses of graduate work in a coherent program approved by the faculty advisor.
+1. Complete satisfactorily at least 8 one-semester courses of graduate work in a coherent program approved by the faculty advisor and Department Head.
 All AMS Department 600-level and 700-level courses (with the exception of seminar and research courses) are satisfactory for this requirement.
 Certain courses in other departments are also acceptable, and must be approved in advance.
 At most 3 courses outside the department may be counted toward the Master’s-degree requirements.
 WSE courses listed as 1- or 2-credit courses count only as one-half course.
 Approved KSAS graduate courses count as one-half course if the number of meeting hours per week is 1 or 2 and count as a full course otherwise.

 2. Meet either of the following options: